LeN0UR/The_CI_CDiary/README.md

 ├── Useful Links/
 └── README.md

-Each respective folder have their own subfolders (Notes, Labs and projects :) )
+As stated earlier each respective folder have their own subfolders ( Notes, Labs and projects 😊)

 ---

-## 🧭 Learning Timeline highlights (needs an update many things done since these haha)
+## 🧭 Learning Timeline highlights (currently outdated, many things done since these haha)

 - 🐧 Installed Ubuntu through VirtualBox and explored the Linux environment
 - 🔐 Generated SSH keys and connected GitHub through the Windows terminal